-Synbio Technologies provides a broad range of DNA technologies for antibody services.
-Our technical platforms span all stages of antibody discovery by integrating antibody genes sequence, de novo antibody design, antibody humanization, and antibody genes synthesis, recombinant antibody expression, monoclonal antibody preparation and ployclonal antibody preparation.
+Synbio Technologies provides a broad range of DNA technologies for antibody discovery services.
+Our technical platforms span all stages of antibody discovery by integrating antibody genes sequence, de novo antibody design, antibody humanization, antibody genes synthesis, recombinant antibody expression, monoclonal antibody preparation and polyclonal antibody preparation.
 We aim to use our high-quality products and cost-effective solutions to support the development of biobased medicines within academia, biotechnology, and pharmaceutical industries.

 i.
 Algorithm guided antibody design of an antibody